smbct/AAN-reach/README.md

 - -m: Automata Network model path (.an file)
 - -i: initial state, for example "a=0,b=0,c=0"
 - -g: reachability goal, for example "a=3"
+- -b: set a manual bound for the Bounded Model Checking
 - -d: debug level, between 0 and 2
 - -h: show the help